-In this post we will elaborately discuss how to build a simple LM317 based variable power supply circuit using minimum number of external components.
+In this post we will elaborately discuss how to build a simple LM317 based adjustable power supply circuit using minimum number of external components.

-Whether it’s an electronic noob or an expert professional, a variable power supply unit is required by everybody in the field.
+Whether it’s an electronic noob or an expert professional, an adjustable power supply unit is required by everybody in the field.
 It is the basic source of power that may be required for various electronic procedures, right from powering intricate electronic circuits to the robust electromechanical devices like motors, relays etc.

 A variable power supply unit is a must for every electrical and electronic work bench and it’s available in a variety of shapes and sizes in the market and also in the form of schematics to us.